-But recently I made an exciting discovery - you can freeze hummus.... who knew?
+Recently I made an exciting discovery - you can freeze hummus.... who knew?
 (Just leave a little bit of room in the top of an airtight container as it expands when frozen and will pop the lid off if you're not careful!).

-- 250g cooked beetroot
+- 250 g (10oz) cooked beetroot

 - juice & zest of 2 lemons

-- 4 tbsp light tahini
+- 4 tablespoon light tahini

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 2 tbsp olive oil (optional)
+- 2 tablespoon olive oil (optional)